wombleton/gitlaw-nz/acts/B/Building Societies Act 1965.md

     *   (b) having any of the same in his possession, withholds or misapplies them, or wilfully applies any part of them to purposes other than those authorised by the society's rules or by this Act.

-    (2) Every person who commits an offence against this section shall be liable on conviction on indictment to imprisonment for a term not exceeding 2 years or to a fine not exceeding 500 pounds, or to both.
+    (2) Every person who commits an offence against this section shall be liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding 500 pounds, or to both.

     (3) The court by which any person is convicted of an offence against this section may order him to deliver up or repay to the society any money, securities, books, papers, or other effects in respect of which he is so convicted.

-    (4) An information in respect of an offence against this section may not be laid by a member of the society, unless he is authorised to do so by the society or the board of directors or the Registrar.
+    (4) Proceedings in respect of an offence against this section may not be commenced by a member of the society, unless he is authorised to do so by the society or the board of directors or the Registrar.

     Compare: 1908 No 18 s 32; Building Societies Act 1962 s 111 (UK)

+    Section 132(2): amended, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 132(4): amended, on 1 July 2013, by [section 413][258] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 133 False statements in documents

-*   (1) If any person wilfully makes, or orders or allows to be made, any false statement in any document to which this section applies, or by erasure, omission, or otherwise wilfully falsifies any such document, he commits an offence and shall be liable on conviction on indictment to imprisonment for a term not exceeding 2 years or to a fine not exceeding 500 pounds or to both.
+*   (1) If any person wilfully makes, or orders or allows to be made, any false statement in any document to which this section applies, or by erasure, omission, or otherwise wilfully falsifies any such document, he commits an offence and shall be liable on conviction to imprisonment for a term not exceeding 2 years or to a fine not exceeding 500 pounds or to both.

     (2) This section applies---